tkerby/flipperzero-firmware-wPlugins/README.md

 - [ ] Add 'alarm' mode, to set specific time for transmission.
 - [ ] Enable interval delays for playlists.
 For example, turning on a light (playlist index 1), then 4 hours later turning it off (playlist index 2), and run that at another arbitrary interval.
 This can include custom playlist keys or custom app files.
 - [ ] More visual feedback of current transmission (like `SubGHz Playlist`).
-- [x] Add option to select relative or precise intervals.
-Intervals are currently relative (from initial start, if the interval is 10 seconds, and the transmission takes 2 seconds, next TX will be 22 seconds later).
 - [ ] Enable quitting from transmission.
 Currently, if back is pressed during playlist transmission, transmission will complete before exiting to main menu.
-- [x] Update UI from widgets to canvas.
-- [x] Fix long filename overlap.
 - [ ] Options to select notifications on transmit (vibro, backlight, etc).